joxmo/ip-checker/README.md

 Use Reputable Tools: Choose reputable and trustworthy IP checker tools.
 Avoid using tools that may compromise your network or violate privacy laws.
 Use for Legitimate Purposes: Use IP checker tools only for legitimate purposes such as network troubleshooting, security enhancement, and analytics.
 Respect Privacy: Respect the privacy of individuals and organizations when using IP checker tools.
 Do not use these tools to gather information about individuals or organizations without their consent.

+# Warning
+am not responsible for any misuse of the tool by its users.
+It is essential to understand and respect the legal and ethical guidelines associated with using such a tool.
+Always obtain consent from the owner of an IP address before using the tool to gather information about them, and use it solely for legitimate purposes.
+I expressly disclaim any liability that may arise from the misuse of my IP checker tool.
+Users must take full responsibility for their actions and ensure they are using the tool ethically and legally.